 Ministry of Health and Support Services

 - "Health of Older People in New Zealand"

 - "Disability in NZ"

 Needs Assessment

 A Needs Assessment to identify a person's support needs and services required, is available for people over 65 years of age.
 Contact the Older Persons Health unit in your local DHB.

-Guidelines for Aged Care of LGBT

-A resource kit to educate rest home workers about homophobia is getting the thumbs-up from the gay community.
-The package was created by the University of Auckland's School of Nursing in collaboration with a working group drawn from the aged care and gay sectors.

 Eldernet

-Eldernet undertakes to provide "timely, relevant, and comprehensive information about

-services for older people in New Zealand.
+Eldernet undertakes to provide "timely, relevant, and comprehensive information about services for older people in New Zealand.
 The Eldernet site includes a nationwide database directory and comprehensive information about community groups and organisations, home help services, rest homes, retirement villages, residential care, private hospitals, dementia care, public hospitals and other third age services for seniors".

 Mental Health Commission

 Provides information which may be relevant if you are caring for an older person who has a mental health issue (eg, dementia).

 Inland Revenue

 Outlines financial assistance for those over 65 years.